szabgab/rust.code-maven.com/pages/commafy.md

 then reverse the characters using the [rev](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.rev) method.

-Then using [map](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.map) we go over each charcter and add a comma (`,`) after each 3rd character.
+Then using [map](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.map) we go over each character and add a comma (`,`) after each 3rd character.
 Actually, we add a comma **in-front** the character whose index is 1 modulo 3 (`ix % 3 == 1`).
 This way we can make sure that we convert `123456` to `123,456` and not to `,123,456`.